AliyunContainerService/serverless-k8s-examples/ingress-alb/README.md

 ## Deploying Ingress Demo

-In this example we deploy a simple web application and then configure load balancing for that application using the Ingress resource.
+In this example we deploy a simple web application and then configure Application Load Balancer for that application using the Ingress resource.

 ## Test It Out